COVID-19 Information and Mental Health Resources

 We recognize that the there are many needs emerging from the COVID-19 pandemic, and autistic individuals and their families are experiencing direct impacts.
 These are stressful and uncertain times.
 Staying connected is important in taking care of your wellness and mental health.
 We want to share some information and resources that may be helpful.

-Sinneave’s Resource Centre is operating virtually at this time.
-Please email our Resource Centre at firstname.lastname@example.org if you are looking for information or support.
-Our Ambassadors provide information, navigation, and support to all individuals, families, professionals and community members interested in autism information and resources.
+Sinneave’s Information, Navigation and Borrowing Library services are operating virtually.
+Please email firstname.lastname@example.org if you are looking for information or support, or click here to access our book collection through the AIDE Canada website and take advantage of the cost-free Canada-wide Borrow by Mail service.
+We provide information, navigation, and support to all individuals, families, professionals and community members interested in autism information and resources.

 Access Mental Health – Alberta Health Services

 COVID-19 and Your Mental Health – Mental Health Resources in Alberta